Best Clay vs Instantly Alternatives to Apollo.io for AI SDR Outbound 2026

 Teams exit Apollo.io for three documented reasons: data quality gaps requiring multi-source enrichment, deliverability issues from high-volume sending, and LinkedIn automation risks from browser extension scraping.

 The third exit driver is compliance anxiety.
-Apollo's browser extension can interfere with LinkedIn, and users report that automation scraping creates LinkedIn Terms of Service risk.
+Apollo's browser extension can interfere with LinkedIn, and users report (per community feedback) that automation scraping creates LinkedIn Terms of Service risk.
 If you're running high-volume LinkedIn outreach, this risk compounds quickly.
 Most agencies either throttle LinkedIn usage in Apollo or migrate that channel entirely to tools with native LinkedIn integrations that don't rely on browser automation.

 Clay is the strongest fit for ops-heavy workflows requiring custom enrichment logic — starting at $185/month for the Launch plan (2,500 data credits), it's a data orchestration layer, not a full outbound stack.